cr3mebrulee/cube3D/src/ray_casting/ray_casting.md

 - Optionally, this distance can be adjusted (using cosine correction) to remove any distortion from the angled rays (the fish-eye effect).

 ---
- **A longer ray means the wall is farther away, while a shorter ray indicates the wall is closer.**  This is why walls that are further away are rendered with shorter heights on the screen, creating the illusion of depth and perspective.
- ---

----

-When a ray is cast from the player's position, its direction is computed by combining the player's direction vector (which indicates where the player is looking) with the camera plane (which defines the field of view).
-This gives each ray a unique direction, even though the player might be generally facing one way.
+## Wall height calculations

+When rendering the 3D view, the height of each wall slice on the screen is determined by the distance from the player to the wall.
+In simple terms, if a wall is closer to the player, it appears taller (and thus wider on the screen), while a wall that is farther away appears shorter.
+This change in wall height creates the illusion of depth and perspective.

+**How It Works:**

+- The wall height is calculated by dividing the screen height by the perpendicular distance from the player to the wall.
+This means that a shorter distance (indicating a nearby wall) produces a larger wall height, and a longer distance (indicating a farther wall) produces a smaller wall height.
+- The resulting wall height is then used to determine where to start and end drawing the wall on the screen.
+The drawing is centered vertically so that the wall slice appears in the middle of the screen.
+- In essence, walls that are close to the player are rendered with greater height, while walls that are far away are rendered with lesser height, which is how the perspective is achieved.

 ---